15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Clap and Sing During Bathtime

-Bathtime is a wonderful time to clap, sing, and explore sound together.
-You can turn warm water play into a joyful sound lesson by adding clapping and singing simple songs.
-Your baby hears your voice, feels the rhythm, and notices how each splash changes the auditory world around them.
+Bathtime can become a warm time to clap, sing, and explore sound together.
+You can turn water play into a joyful sound lesson by adding clapping and simple songs.
+Your baby hears your voice, feels the rhythm, and notices how each splash changes the sound around them.

 Sing Songs With Repeated Actions